15 Fascinating Facts about Smiling

-I’m a happy person, a glass half-full, an optimist.
+I’m a happy person, a glass-half-full, an optimist.
 So when I see an article about the benefits of smiling, I can’t help but smile myself.
 Smiling seems so core to a positive workplace, effective customer service, and successful training.

-- Smiles use from 5 to 53 facial muscles: Just smiling can require your body to use up to 53 muscles, but some smiles only use 5 muscle movements.
+- Smiles use 5 to 53 facial muscles: Just smiling can require your body to use up to 53 muscles, but some smiles only use 5 muscle movements.

-- Babies are born with the ability to smile: Babies learn a lot of behaviors and sounds from watching the people around them, but scientists believe that all babies are born with the ability, since even blind babies smile.
+- Babies are born with the ability to smile: Babies learn a lot of behaviors and sounds from watching the people around them, but scientists believe that all babies are born with the ability since even blind babies smile.

 - Smiles are the most easily recognizable facial expression: People can recognize smiles from up to 300 feet away, making it the most easily recognizable facial expression.

 - Smiling is universal: While handshakes, hugs, and bows all have varying meanings across cultures, smiling is known around the world and in all cultures as a sign of happiness and acceptance.

 - Smiling is easier than frowning: Scientists have discovered that your body has to work harder and use more muscles to frown than it does to smile.

 - There are 19 different types of smiles: UC-San Francisco researcher identified 19 types of smiles and put them into two categories: polite “social” smiles which engage fewer muscles, and sincere “felt” smiles which use more muscles on both sides of the face.